Part of Applied System Dynamics - Communication & prediction

 That is why a conversation can derail even when nobody consciously means harm.

 Communication is not only what is said.
-It is also what the system hears, predicts and tries to protect.
+It is also what the system hears, predicts and makes available as output.

 Input versus meaning